zyxforever/Self-SC-Code/README.md

 # Self-supervised spectral clustering with exemplar constraints

+## Demo for Codes
+codes for paper "Self-supervised spectral clustering with exemplar constraints" run demo.m
 ## Citation
 If you use this code for your research, please cite:
 ```